BrianPvanOers/S-GAIN/datasets/README.md

 ### MNIST

 This is a popular image dataset consisting of handwritten digits.
-It has 28 x 28 x 1 features, 1 class, and 60000 instances.
+It has 28 x 28 x 1 features, 1 target, and 60000 instances.
 More information can be found in the references.

 **Labels:** Digits from 0-9.